telerik/blazor-docs/knowledge-base/common-failed-to-find.md

 ## Solution

-It's hard to provide a specific advice, but here are some online documentation and discussions on the matter, which suggest possible solutions:
+The fix for the exception can vary, depending on the cause.
+Here are some online documentation and discussions on the matter, which suggest possible solutions:

 * https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly?view=aspnetcore-5.0#resolve-integrity-check-failures
 * https://stackoverflow.com/questions/69926878/failed-to-find-a-valid-digest-in-the-integrity-attribute-for-resource-in-blazo